dlanza1/ExDeMon/doc/users-manual.md

 ```
 metrics.schema.<schema-id>.sources = <space-separated-source-ids>
-metrics.schema.<schema-id>.timestamp.attribute = <attribute that represent the time>
+metrics.schema.<schema-id>.timestamp.key = <attribute that represent the time>
 metrics.schema.<schema-id>.timestamp.format = <timestamp_format> (default: yyyy-MM-dd'T'HH:mm:ssZ)
 metrics.schema.<schema-id>.attributes = <attributs separated by comma to extract from the JSON>
 metrics.schema.<schema-id>.attributes.<alias-1> = <key-to-attribute-1>
 metrics.schema.<schema-id>.attributes.<alias-2> = <key-to-attribute-2>
 metrics.schema.<schema-id>.attributes.<alias-n> = <key-to-attribute-n>
-metrics.schema.<schema-id>.value.attributes = <attributes that represent values>
+metrics.schema.<schema-id>.value.keys = <attributes that represent values>
-metrics.schema.<schema-id>.value.attributes.<alias-1> = <key-to-value-1>
+metrics.schema.<schema-id>.value.keys.<alias-1> = <key-to-value-1>
-metrics.schema.<schema-id>.value.attributes.<alias-2> = <key-to-value-2>
+metrics.schema.<schema-id>.value.keys.<alias-2> = <key-to-value-2>
-metrics.schema.<schema-id>.value.attributes.<alias-n> = <key-to-value-n>
+metrics.schema.<schema-id>.value.keys.<alias-n> = <key-to-value-n>
 metrics.schema.<schema-id>.filter.<configs at Metrics filter> = <values>
 ```

 For configuring the schema in the source, you replace metrics.schema.schema-id by metrics.source.source-id.schema.

-"timestamp.attribute" indicates the key in the JSON document that contains the timestamp for the metric.
+"timestamp.key" indicates the key in the JSON document that contains the timestamp for the metric.
 If the JSON document does not contain the timestamp value, no metric will be generated.

 "timestamp.format" indicates the format of the timestamp stored in the attribute configured by "timestamp.attribute".
 If the format is a number that represents epoch in milliseconds, it must be set to "epoch-ms", if seconds "epoch-s".
 If the JSON document contains a timestamp with wrong format, metric with exception value will be generated, setting the timestamp to current time.